Where is artificial intelligence science? Seven exotic artificial intelligence applications.

 The remote-controlled robot “Reachy” from Pollen Robotics enables human-controlled actions in hard-to-reach and dangerous places.
 Virtual reality helps to remote control the bot.

 However, the robot still has a lot of training ahead of it for a specialist application.
-But the first steps have already been taken, as the following video shows:
+The following video shows the first steps that have been taken:

 Where is artificial intelligence science?
 Seven exotic AI Applications. – Conclusion